Sauteed Asparagus

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sautéed asparagus in a large pan
+Sautéed asparagus in a pan with half a lemon placed inside.

 Want to save this recipe?